apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Describe current state of component API Resource, like warning.</p>
+<p>Defines the current state of the component API Resource, such as warnings.</p>
 </td>
 </tr>
 <tr>